John Hooker (abolitionist)

-John Hooker (1816-1901) was an American lawyer, judge, and abolitionist as well as a reformer for women's rights.
+John Hooker (1816–1901) was an American lawyer, judge, and abolitionist as well as a reformer for women's rights.
 He married Isabella Beecher Hooker in 1841 and lived in Farmington and Hartford, Connecticut.

 With his brother-in-law, Francis Gillette, he purchased 140 acres in 1853, and they established the Hartford neighborhood known as "Nook Farm."
-Nook Farm was a community of reformers, politicians, writers and friends; Harriet Beecher Stowe, Mark Twain, Isabella Beecher Hooker, Francis Gillette, and Charles Dudley Warner were the most famous residents.
+It was a community of reformers, politicians, writers and friends; Harriet Beecher Stowe, Mark Twain, and Charles Dudley Warner, in addition to Gillette and John and Isabella Hooker, were the most famous residents.

 Life and career

 In John Hooker's memoir Some Reminiscences of a Long Life, he mentioned that he was the son of Edward Hooker, who was the fifth in direct descent from Thomas Hooker, the first minister of the First Church of Hartford and the founder of Connecticut.
-John Hooker also experienced the Amistad case first hand in Farmington, Connecticut.
-His memoir alludes to the fact that his law office in Farmington on the store's second floor in the 1840s.
-His office was also next to an African men from Amistad captives.
-The building was originally on Main Street next to the Deming's house, and later moved to the Mill Lane in the 1930s.
+John Hooker also experienced the Amistad case first hand in Farmington.
+His law office was on the second floor of Samuel Deming's store in the 1840s.
+The office was also next to a room used by Amistad captives.
+The building was originally on Main Street next to Deming's house, and moved to Mill Lane in the 1930s.

-John and Isabella Beecher Hooker raised three children in their home in Nook Farm at the corner of Forest and Hawthorn Streets.
+John and Isabella Beecher Hooker raised three children in their home in Nook Farm at the corner of Forest and Hawthorn streets.
 Under his wife's influence, he was an advocate in the women's rights movement and supported his sister-in-law, Harriet Beecher Stowe, during the initiation of her activist career.
-John and Isabella Beecher Hooker composed "A Woman's Property Bill", published in 1877.

-John Hooker was an active abolitionist throughout his legal career.
-For instance, he was instrumental in helping Reverend James W.C.
-Pennington gain his freedom from his Maryland slave owner for $150 when Reverend Pennington was a minister at the Talcott Street Congregational Church, an African-American church in Hartford, Connecticut.
-This financial arrangement helped Pennington feel safe in the north, and Reverend Pennington returned from exile in Europe to continue his career as an African-American minister.
-John Hooker was also the president of an anti-slavery committee in Hartford and organized the liberty convention on October 27, 1846.
+An active abolitionist throughout his legal career, Hooker was instrumental in helping an African-American minister, Reverend James W.C.
+Pennington, gain his freedom from his Maryland slave owner for $150, when the owner discovered that Pennington was preaching at the Talcott Street Congregational Church in Hartford.
+This financial arrangement helped Pennington feel safe in the North and he returned from Europe, where he had fled, to continue his career as a minister.
+Hooker was also the president of an anti-slavery committee in Hartford and organized the Liberty Convention on October 27, 1846.

-John Hooker served as a congregational deacon, and he also accepted the beliefs of the Spiritualism movement whose members thought it was possible to communicate with spirits of the dead.
+Hooker served as a Congregational deacon and also accepted the beliefs of the Spiritualism movement, whose members thought it was possible to communicate with spirits of the dead.

 Charter Oak Newspaper (1838)

-Charter Oak was an anti-slavery 19th century newspaper.
-It was published by the Connecticut Anti-Slavery Society of Hartford, and the Charter Oak's masthead carried the motto, "Free Principles–Free Men–Free Speech–And A Free Press.
+Charter Oak was an anti-slavery newspaper published by Hooker and the Connecticut Anti-Slavery Society of Hartford.
+The newspaper's masthead carried the motto "Free Principles–Free Men–Free Speech–And A Free Press."
 Digital copies can be found at the Connecticut State Library's Newspapers of Connecticut collection.